Microsoft has just announced “Entra“, which is the latest “family of products” and joins their other suites alongside Priva and Viva.

 Want to see Viva Goals in action

-Viva Goals is Private Preview, but to learn more about the wider Microsoft Viva suite, visit the Microsoft Viva website and check out the video below.
+Viva Goals is available now to buy or as a admin led trial.
+To learn more about the wider Microsoft Viva suite, visit the Microsoft Viva website and check out the video below.

 Microsoft’s security business is growing faster than any of their other mainstream products and services, and today they announced they will be adding three new services designed to help organisations spot and respond to cybersecurity incidents.